Frequently Asked Questions

 Do you have private lessons?

-Yes, private lessons start at $45/hour.
-Private classes are by appointment.
-Please contact us directly to set up a time or for more information.
+Yes, Private classes are by appointment.
+Please contact us directly for more information.

 Can I have a private party?

 Yes!
 We have a variety of options for parties.
-Please contact us directly and or review the Class and Programs section of this site.
+Please contact us directly and or review the Party section of this site.

 Where are you located?